OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 ### Docker image

-OpenCilk {{ download.version }} is also available as a Docker image based on Ubuntu 20.04.
+OpenCilk 2.0 is also available as a Docker image based on Ubuntu 20.04.
 The OpenCilk C and C++ compilers are available as `clang` and `clang++` in the image.
-To use the OpenCilk {{ download.version }} Docker image, download the `docker-opencilk-v2.0.tar.gz` file, load the image, and run a container.
+To use the OpenCilk 2.0 Docker image, download the `docker-opencilk-v2.0.tar.gz` file, load the image, and run a container.
 For
 example: